GeneralProducts/day-of-code/_posts/2018-08-31-tools-of-the-trade.md

 The aim of Ruby on Rails was to make it quicker to develop web applications by hiding a lot of repetitive complexity from the developer.
-The publishing management system [Consonance](https://consonance.app), written by the people behind Day of Code, is written in Ruby on Rails.
-Today we won't be using a framework, but a Ruby-based static site generator, called Jekyll.
-We will also be using Ruby methods to process raw book data.
+The publishing management system [Consonance](https://consonance.app), written by the people behind Day of Code, is written in Ruby on Rails, as is Github, Basecamp, Kickstarter, Goodreads and Airbnb.
+Today you won't be using Rails, but a Ruby-based static site generator, called Jekyll.
+You will also be using Ruby methods to process raw book data.
 Ruby looks like this:

-{% highlight ruby %}
+{% highlight ruby linenos%}
   def hello_world(name)
     puts "Hello, #{name}!"
   end
 {% endhighlight %}

-You can run that Ruby on the command line. `irb` stands for 'Interactive Ruby'
+You can run that Ruby on the command line. `irb` stands for 'Interactive Ruby'.
+Typing `irb` in to a console window and pressing **enter** starts a Ruby command line which can run Ruby.

 {% highlight bash %}
   $ irb